Foundations of regular variation on topological spaces: Regular variation on quotient spaces

-\begin{example} If $\XX$ is a linear normed space, quotient spaces are usually defined using a linear subspace $\LL$ of $\XX$, so that $x\sim y$ means that $x-y\in\LL$.
-Then $[B]=B+\LL=\{x+y:x\in B,y+\LL\}$.
-If $\XX$ is a Hilbert space, then the quotient space can be identified as the orthogonal complement to $\LL$.
+\begin{example}[Equivalence up to translations] If $\XX$ is a normed linear space, quotient spaces are usually defined using a linear subspace $\LL$ of $\XX$, whereby $x\sim y$ if and only if $x-y\in\LL$.
+Then $[B]=B+\LL=\{x+y\colons x\in B,y\in\LL\}$.
+If $\XX$ is a Hilbert space, then the quotient space may be identified with the orthogonal complement $\LL^\perp$.
 The corresponding quotient map is clearly open.
-If the ideal $\sS_0$ is obtained by excluding zero in $\XX$, then $[\sS_0]$ is the metric exclusion ideal on $\XX$ obtained by excluding $\LL$.
-If $\xi$ is regularly varying on $\sS_0$ and its tail measure $\mu$ is not only supported by $\LL$, then $q\xi$ is regularly varying in the quotient space with the tail measure $q\mu$.
+If the ideal $\sS_0$ is obtained by excluding the zero element in $\XX$, then $[\sS_0]$ is the metric exclusion ideal on $\XX$ obtained by excluding $\LL$.
+If $\xi$ is regularly varying on $\sS_0$ and its tail measure $\mu$ is non-trivial outside $\LL$, then $q\xi$ is regularly varying in the quotient space.
+The tail measure is the pushforward of the restriction of $\mu$ to $\XX\setminus\LL$.